Go Kamamoto: Professional career

+Active player era

+Fukuoka SoftBank Hawks

 On October 27, 2011, Kamamoto was drafted as a developmental player by the Fukuoka Softbank Hawks in the 2011 Nippon Professional Baseball draft.

-2012–2020 season

 On June 1, 2012, Kamamoto underwent surgery for a broken left hand.

 In 2012 - 2015 season, he played in informal matches against Shikoku Island League Plus's teams and amateur baseball teams, and played in the Western League of NPB's minor leagues.